oobabooga/text-generation-webui/README.md

 ### Alternative: manual Windows installation

 As an alternative to the recommended WSL method, you can install the web UI natively on Windows using this guide.
-It will be a lot harder and the performance may be slower: [Installation instructions for human beings](https://github.com/oobabooga/text-generation-webui/wiki/Installation-instructions-for-human-beings).
+It will be a lot harder and the performance may be slower: [Windows installation guide](https://github.com/oobabooga/text-generation-webui/wiki/Windows-installation-guide).

 ### Alternative: Docker